 Here is where new hires are given a copy of their full job descriptions and office manuals and handbooks to review.
 All of these documents ensure that employees know what is required of them and that they are prepared to deliver.

 But again, paperwork doesn't end there.
 Even after new hire onboarding and throughout an employee's career cycle with a company, there are endless documents and forms to be filled out.
 Some of these include pay and reward forms, leave and holiday forms, performance reviews, training and development, benefits, and government and tax forms.
 Each and every move employees make needs documentation throughout the employee journey.

 And when an employee is departing that starts one final round of documentation again and a new HR checklist.
 These documents range from resignation letters, final turnovers, severance or separation pay calculation if applicable, and more.

-Each organisation will differ in terms of the forms they have on their hire checklist but all businesses require paperwork.
-Now that more companies are shifting to online solutions, organisations should attempt to migrate their paperwork requirements online, create a website repository for all of their required forms, and co
+Each organization will differ in terms of the forms they have on their hire checklist but all businesses require paperwork.
+Now that more companies are shifting to online solutions, organizations should attempt to migrate their paperwork requirements online, create a website repository for all of their required forms, and co

 That's how our Digital Forms & eSignature feature can help.
 But first, let's go through some of the most important HR documents needed for the hire onboarding checklist and what they represent.

 Here are some of the most common types of employment forms that are included in each new hire checklist that are essential in new hire onboarding and should give all the important information to answer any and all questions that incoming employees may have.

 Do note: Some of these documents may be required by labor law, while other forms may be optional.